Improved Maternity Leave in the US Could Save Lives

 In a recent study from the Bureau of Labor Statistics, 16% of employees in 2018 had access to paid family leave.
 SIXTEEN PERCENT.
 That is not a lot.
 This same study found that 88% of employees had access to unpaid family leave (FMLA).
 This leaves 12% with nothing to protect their job if they decide to take any time off for the birth of a child.
 For those of you who have not birthed a child, allow me to include here that it is no small task.
 Time to recover without losing your job should not be a luxury.
 Time to recover, maintain your job, and get paid should not be a luxury.

-There are currently only 8/50 US States, and the District of Columbia which have a State Paid Family Leave law.
+There are currently only 8/50 US States and the District of Columbia that have a State Paid Family Leave law.
 These laws differ by state, but go beyond the federal laws and offerings.

 https://www.fastcompany.com/3056957/this-is-what-paid-leave-looks-like-in-every-us-state